 Mr. Mogul also assists foreign sovereigns and private clients on international law and corporate social responsibility matters, focusing on complex constitutional, statutory, and regulatory questions involving transnational issues such as sovereign immunity, human rights, and the application of multilateral conventions.
 He has an active pro bono practice in which he represents clients in litigation seeking remedies for violations of their constitutional rights.

 Mr. Mogul graduated from Yale Law School, where he was Executive Editor of the Yale Journal of International Law and a student director of the Community Economic Development Clinic.
+He is an active member of Arnold & Porter's Pride affinity group for LGBT lawyers.

 - Federal Housing Finance Agency, the Conservator for Fannie Mae and Freddie Mac, in complex litigation pending in dozens of federal and state district and appellate courts: